cmullaney12/GoTAnalysis/README.md

-# GoTAnalysis
+# Game of Thrones Analysis
-An analysis of data from the popular book series, "A Song of Ice and Fire"
+An analysis of data from the popular book series "A Song of Ice and Fire", for my Data Science term project.